 To arrive at a sensible retirement saving rate one must first choose a retirement age and a retirement income target.
 The traditional age is 65.
 The traditional target is 70 percent of employment earnings during the year immediately preceding retirement.
-Many now argue that the former is too low18 and that the latter is too high.19 and the headline numbers were those associated with that target.
-The province of Ontario did something similar in arguing for the ORPP.
-The province repeatedly mentions that experts favor targets between 50 percent and 70 percent but all of the province's illustrations are based on 70 percent, the top of the range.
+Many now argue that the former is too low and that the latter is too high.